Every NFL Division's Biggest Winner Through Early Free Agency

 The quarterbacks will be joined by Isaiah Crowell in the backfield.
 Bilal Powell led the Jets last season with 772 rushing yards.
 Crowell ran for at least 853 in each of the past two seasons as the Cleveland Browns' leading rusher.
-The 25-year-old back is at his best when utilized as a downhill runner with homerun capabilities.
+The 25-year-old is at his best when utilized as a downhill runner with home run capabilities.

 Finally, Avery Williamson becomes the Jets' new defensive field general.
-Williamson is younger (26 years old) and a better working in space compared to Demario Davis, who signed with the New Orleans Saints.
+Williamson is younger (26) and better working in space than Demario Davis, who signed with the New Orleans Saints.

 The Jets surprised most with a 5-11 record last season.
-New York may not have reached the point where it can compete with the New England Patriots for an AFC East crown, but the franchise has the potential to finish second in the division, especially after its recent additions.
+New York may not have reached the point where it can compete with the New England Patriots for an AFC East crown, but the franchise has the potential to finish second in the division with its recent additions.

 NFC East: New York Giants